-As a developer, we are working in the field of Android application development for a long time and Activity is the most familiar thing to us.
+As an iOS/iphone app developer in kolkata, we are working in the field of Android application development for a long time and Activity is the most familiar thing to us.
 It is the first component among the other major components that we have used earlier in the field of Android, hence the familiarity.

 We, often use the word “page” when we use any Android application, for example, “After filling up the details please, click on the ‘Next’ button’ and go to the next page in the application”.
 The word page is nothing but technically referring to “Activity”.
 As the complexity of the application increases, the number of Activities also increases.

 In 2018, Google first announces the release of the Jetpack library at their Annual Developers Conference.
-Along with the Jetpack, they had also spoken about the term “Single Activity Architecture” and it seems similar architecture will be preferred in future.
+Along with the Jetpack, they had also spoken about the term “Single Activity Architecture Android” and it seems similar architecture will be preferred in future.